Will-uob/will-uob-notes/_articles/FastAI summary.md

 <br>

-# Notes on the first chapter of FastBook

 This will be a summary of the theory and concepts introduced in the FastBook and FastAI course that I've covered so far.
 As for the practical, I suggest you visit my [kaggle](https://www.kaggle.com/williamkasafir) page, where I'll be trying to build projects based on the concepts introduced in the course.

-## The theory
+# Notes on the first chapter of FastBook

 ### What is machine learning?
 What is deep learning?